bjoerni79/PatoSim/README.md

 ## How to Run
-The simulator is a console base programm and only supports Opode at the moment.
+The simulator is a console base programm and supports the input forrmats of the book "RISC-V Assembly Language" and opcodes.
 Starting the console app without additional parameters shows the syntax of the arguments.
 Please find the OpCodeSamples in the RiscVSim project for sample files.
+The long term goal of the project is using the GCC / LLVM toolchain for coding and using this simulator for executing different harts in different environments.

 ## Documentaion
 Please find the documentation at the Wiki